 The difference between Pilonidal Dimples and Sacral Dimples

-Many parents of newborns come to this site upon discovery that their baby has a small hole in the natal cleft and they’ve been told it is a “Pilonidal Dimple”.
+Many parents of newborns come to this site upon discovery that their baby has a small hole in the buttock cleft and they’ve been erroneously told it is a “Pilonidal Dimple”.
 This is page gives a very brief description of what we know and what the next steps for an anxious parent might be.

 Around 3% of all babies are born with what is called a Sacral Dimple, which is sometimes also referred to as a Pilonidal Dimple, although this term is incorrect and possibly why you ended up here.
 Sacral Dimples are NOT Pilonidal Disease as is discussed on this site.